volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 ```

-Now when you compile+run `starter`, you should get your output as eBPF bytecode:
+Now when you compile+run `starter`, you should get your output as BPF bytecode:

 ```
 root@nomu:~/D/u/insecure_seccomp